CIRA-Pulsars-and-Transients-Group/vcsbeam/doc/FileFormats.md

 ### Offringa/Hyperdrive calibration file format {#offringafileformat}

+Offringa's own documentation for the format of these binary files (copied from an email dated 4 May 2016 from `franz.kirsten@curtin.edu.au` to `sammy.mcsweeney@gmail.com)`.
+This is itself copied from Andre Offringa's original C++ code, in his Anoko repository, in `mwa-reduce/solutionfile.h`:
 ```
-Offringa's own documentation for the format of these binary files (copied from an email
-dated 4 May 2016 from franz.kirsten@curtin.edu.au to sammy.mcsweeney@gmail.com).
-This is
-itself copied from Andre Offringa's original C++ code, in his Anoko repository, in
-mwa-reduce/solutionfile.h:

 The solution file is used for storing calibration Jones matrices.
 The format is as follows:
   Bytes |  Description